sdroege/byte-slice-cast/README.md

 Any kinds of contributions are welcome as a pull request.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in send-cell by you shall be licensed under the MIT license as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in byte-slice-cast by you shall be licensed under the MIT license as above, without any additional terms or conditions.